likamrat/jumpstart-cli/GITHUB_COPILOT_AZURE_CLI_REFACTORING_PROMPT.md

 - For resource providers: Replace `[REPLACE WITH PACKAGE PATH]` with `internal/resourceproviders`
 - For agora command: Replace `[REPLACE WITH PACKAGE PATH]` with `cmd/agora`

-**REFERENCE**: See the detailed documentation, templates, and examples in `GITHUB_COPILOT_AZURE_CLI_REFACTORING_PROMPT.md` below this quick copy section for comprehensive guidance on patterns, common refactoring scenarios, and quality checklists.
+**REFERENCE**: See the detailed documentation, templates, and examples below this quick copy section in the `GITHUB_COPILOT_AZURE_CLI_REFACTORING_PROMPT.md` for comprehensive guidance on patterns, common refactoring scenarios, and quality checklists.

 ---